Azure/fta-azurebootcamp/doc/welcome.md

-# FastTrack for Azure ATO Session
+# FastTrack for Azure Session

 **Agenda**
 1. [Intro to FastTrack for Azure](./introfta.md)